Complete Stabilizer Guide

 Plate-Mount Stabilizers

-Plate-mount stabilizers clip into the plate rather than the PCB.
+Plate-mount stabilizers clip into the plate, not the PCB.

-They’re easy to install (no screws), common in budget keyboards, and compatible with almost anything.
-The trade-off is stability: they can rattle more and can pop out if the tolerances are loose or keycaps are removed aggressively.
+They are easy to install, common in budget keyboards, and work with almost anything.
+The trade-off is stability.
+They can rattle more and can pop out more easily.

-PCB screw-in stabilizers attach directly to the PCB, which is why they’re the default recommendation for customs.
+PCB screw-in stabilizers attach directly to the PCB, which is why they are the usual recommendation for custom boards.

-Because screws lock the housings in place, they’re more stable, easier to tune, less likely to rattle, and they don’t pop out during keycap removal.
+Because screws hold the housings in place, they are more stable, easier to tune, and less likely to rattle.

-The only real downside is compatibility: you need a PCB designed for screw-ins, and installation is slightly more involved.
-If you’re choosing brands, Durock V2, TX, Staebies, and C3 Equalz are common starting points.
+The downside is compatibility.
+You need a PCB built for screw-ins, and installation takes a little more work.
+Durock V2, TX, Staebies, and C3 Equalz are common starting points.

 PCB Snap-In Stabilizers

 PCB snap-ins clip into the PCB without screws.
-They’re a middle ground between plate-mount and screw-in: more stable than plate-mount, usually less stable than screw-in.
+They sit between plate-mount and screw-in in stability.

-They’re common in mid-range boards and some prebuilts.
-If your PCB supports screw-ins, that’s usually the better long-term choice; if it doesn’t, snap-ins are often the next best option.
+They are common in mid-range boards and some prebuilts.
+If your PCB supports screw-ins, that is usually the better long-term choice.

 Stabilizer Sizes